SU-IST707-SP26/group-project-treeo/admin/WORKLOG.md

 **Work Completed**:
 - Created the final submission file and began filling in sections with previous work and ideas to include (Ashley)
+- Reviewed final submission outline and combined some of our old project work into our new outline (Maddy)

 **Files Created**:
 - `final/submission.ipynb`